Verizon price target raised to $44 from $43 at UBS

 UBS analyst John Hodulik raised the firm’s price target on Verizon (VZ) to $44 from $43 and keeps a Neutral rating on the shares.
-Verizon provided a broadband strategy update alongside its Q3 results, pointing to continued fixed wireless growth, fiber expansion and higher capital expenditures, the analyst tells investors in a research note.
+Alongside Q3 results, Verizon provided a broadband strategy upside, pointing to continued fixed wireless growth, fiber expansion and higher capex, the analyst tells investors in a research note.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>